trliner/beveled-corners/readme.md

 ##Usage

-    @mixin border-bevel($background-color: unquote("#aaa"), $corner-bevel: unquote("20"), $corner-top-left-bevel: true, $corner-top-right-bevel: true, $corner-bottom-right-bevel: true, $corner-bottom-left-bevel: true, $padding: $corner-bevel)
+Configurable arguments:

+- `$background-color` default `#aaa`, can be hex or RGBA
+- `$corner-bevel` bevel amount
+- `$corner-top-left-bevel` true or false, default true, false makes the corner non bevel
+- `$corner-top-right-bevel` boolean
+- `$corner-bottom-right-bevel` boolean
+- `$corner-bottom-left-bevel` boolean
+- `$padding` effects only to sides

-This will create a gray box with a corner bevel value of `20px`.
+The following will create a gray box with a corner bevel value of `20px`:

     .module {
         @include corner-bevel();
     }

-This will create a yellow box.
+This will create a yellow box:

     .module {
         @include corner-bevel("Yellow");